lgy2000/my-website-design-system/README.md

 ## Features

+- Colors
+- Fonts
+- Text Styles
-- HTML Cheatsheet
+- Table Styles
-- CSS Cheatsheet (Coming Soon)
-- JavaScript Cheatsheet (Coming Soon)
+- File System Structure

 ## Sources

-This is a challenge project from Chapter 8.12 in Full-Stack Engineer Career Path from [Codecademy](https://www.codecademy.com/).
+This is a challenge project from Chapter 10.6 in Full-Stack Engineer Career Path from [Codecademy](https://www.codecademy.com/).